 You might wonder, what do you do if another vehicle comes from the opposite direction?
 Just get up and disassemble your wagon.
 Wait next to the rails until the other vehicle has passed through and you can go on as well.
 Simple as that.

-At the end of the road you can have a little break walking around the souvenir shops or have something to eat or a cold drink.
+At the end of the road, you can have a little break walking around the souvenir shops or have something to eat or a cold drink.

 Kids were already waiting for us at the stop trying to sell us their bracelets.
 One of them even started crying when we refused.
 So, it’s even harder to stay strong with children.

 The problem is that you shouldn’t buy anything from or give anything to children in Cambodia.
 The simple reason for that is that the children should go to school instead of selling.
-But if they get money they get animated to skip their classes to beg or sell souvenirs instead.
+But if they get money, they get animated to skip their classes to beg or sell souvenirs instead.
 So please don’t be that guy.
 Even though it’s hard to say now.

-The easiest way to avoid that situation is just to get out on the other side of the rail and sit on the bench their until your break is over and you go back.
+The easiest way to avoid that situation is just to get out on the other side of the rail and sit on the bench there until your break is over and you go back.

 By the way, the airstream during the ride is super refreshing and a nice cooling on such a hot day.

-Phnom Samphou (Killing Caves, Temple, Bat Caves)
+Phnom Samphou (Killing Caves, Temple, Bat Caves, Battambang)

 Entrance fee: If you want to go up to the killing caves or the temple you have to pay an entrance fee of $1